excile2127/DarknessFalls/README.md

 ## Version History
 * 1.0
+    * Added in majority of missing features planned for alpha
+    * Fixed numerous bugs
-    * I finished the game :P
+    * Finalized the game for its alpha launch!
 * 0.6
     * Imported most background sprites
         * Background is completed barring a couple of adjustments and additions